reverbrobotics/rero_core_dist/README.md

 ## Licence
 The ReroCore distributables are licenced under the [GPL-2.0 License](https://github.com/reverbrobotics/rero_core_dist/blob/master/LICENSE).

-## Citation
+## Citations
-If you use this project in your research, please cite our conference paper that outlines the project.
+If you use this project in your research, please consider citing our conference paper that outlines the project.

 ```
 @article{grasse_tata_2021_platform,